prateekoctane/Custom-Pin-Input/README.md

 <h1>Custom Pin Input</h1>

-<h3>This is a small project where I have built a custom Pin input, as you may have seen in OTP logins in various websites.</h3>
+<h3>This is a small project where I have built a custom Pin input, as you may have seen in OTP logins in various websites.
+You can input the pin and it will be displayed in the DOM and you can also erase the pin using backSpace button.
+Forward Ref has been used to forward the reference from useRef() hook which is provided by react in-built library.</h3>

 <p>To run this project locally on your browser, follow these steps:</p>